grame-cncm/faustwebsite/mkdocs/docs/community/events.md

 During this workshop, we will provide a step-by-step tutorial on how to use these different tools to implement various kinds of physical models from scratch.

 #### **8pm-9pm:** *Overview of Physical Modeling Formulations and Faust Implementations* -- Julius O. Smith

+A summary of methods for physical modeling is followed by some examples in Faust.
+Physical models normally start out as differential equations which are then digitized to yield finite-difference schemes as were discussed earlier in this workshop.
+Wave digital and digital waveguide formulations were also discussed.
+Two additional topics are state-space models and modal representations which can be obtained by diagonalizing state-space models.
+As a result, this talk focuses primarily on state-space models and how to diagonalize them.